News|Articles|September 25, 2025

 Mark Garofoli, PharmD, BCGP, CPE, CTTS, also known as “the Pain Guy,” discusses his initial reactions upon learning about the Trump Administration linking acetaminophen use with autism.

-Amid a slew of actions from the current presidential administration that has caused conflicting opinions in the health care community, its recent push to link acetaminophen (Tylenol) use with autism spectrum disorder has caused an outcry among health care professionals of various backgrounds.
+Amid a slew of actions from the current administration, which has caused conflicting opinions in the health care community, its recent push to link acetaminophen (Tylenol) use with autism spectrum disorder has caused an outcry among health care professionals of various backgrounds.
 With a complex interplay between health care recommendations and presidential orders, many experts believe following the money is the best way to get answers.

-With all the reports, claims, and discussions circulating on this industry-impacting notion, Garofoli joined Drug Topics to help us better understand what is really happening between the federal government and the health care community.
-From financial kickbacks for supporting claims to the uncertainty that may lie ahead for millions of patients, he shared with us his initial thoughts on this unprecedented event regarding an over-the-counter product synonymous with the general public.
+With all the reports, claims, and discussions circulating on this industry-impacting notion, Garofoli joined Drug Topics to help us better understand what is really happening with the federal government and the health care community.
+From financial kickbacks for supporting claims to the uncertainty that may lie ahead for millions of patients, he shared with us his initial thoughts on this unprecedented event regarding an over-the-counter product that is so familiar to the general public.

 READ MORE: Trump Administration Claims Link Between Autism and Acetaminophen Use in Pregnancy